HouseElves/kanji_time_public/docs/source/usage.rst

         Run the specified report.
 Can be used multiple times.

     --output-dir=DIR, -o DIR
-        Directory where output PDF files will be saved.
+        Directory for the output PDF files.
 Defaults to the current directory.

     --help-report=REPORT
         Show help text for a specific report, including its glyph-specific behavior.